I BUILT A Foil Assist for Under $300

 - I removed any supports with pliers or a knife.

-- I sanded rough edges if needed for a smoother finish.6.
-Final Checks
+- I sanded rough edges if needed for a smoother finish.

 - I inspected the part for any defects or issues.
 If they look good then they are ready to install.